mdsyah79/Excel-Based-RBA/README.md

 * 60 hours maximum Work Hour per WW
 * Maximum of 72 hours of 1.5hr (Weekday) Overtime (OT) per WW
 * Continuous work between 2 WWs are also prohibited

+If you want to use this, download the Excel WB named : W3 April 2023 OT.xlsm

+or...

+read up Modules.md